jfo/blag/_drafts/mandelwat.md

 { real: 4, imaginary: 7 }
 ```

 Do you see it?
-Do you see how this is just _dying_ to be made into a prototype that implements basic math over itself and stuff?
-Oh man, it really wants me to do that, but I'm not going to do it.
-Nope, not a chance.
+Do you see how this is just _dying_ to be made into a prototype
+that implements basic math over itself and stuff?
+Oh man, it really wants me to
+do that, but I'm not going to do it.

 We also need to be able to _multiply_ complex numbers, in order to square them.
 What does that look like?
 It looks like algebra.
 Remember `FOIL`?
+"First,
-"First, outer, inner, last."
+outer, inner, last."

 > (1 + 2i) * (3 + 5i)